thetheos/ade_change_summary/README.md

 Required packages
 ---
-the icalendar package is require.
+the icalendar package is required.

 $ pip install icalendar